Martin Mansergh: Media image

-Mansergh has been a strong supporter of former Taoiseach Bertie Ahern, whose financial affairs were investigated by the Mahon Tribunal.
-He has been accused by some commentators of being insulting, condescending and petulant to opposition politicians.
+Mansergh had been a strong supporter of former Taoiseach Bertie Ahern, whose financial affairs were investigated by the Mahon Tribunal.
+He was accused by some commentators of being insulting, condescending and petulant to opposition politicians.
 In February 2008, on the RTÉ Radio 1 show Morning Ireland, Mansergh insisted that Ahern's difficulties were no more than a spot of "inflight turbulence," with a safe landing in sight.
 When Fine Gael's tribunal expert, Senator Eugene Regan dissented, Mansergh became quite agitated, questioning why Regan wanted to question Ahern's finances declaring to Regan that: "You should have respect for your betters!"

-Mansergh is mentioned by name in the TV series, Charlie, where Taoiseach, Charles Haughey, in a conversation with Fr Alec Reid, places him in charge of drawing up a roadmap to peace in Northern Ireland.
+Mansergh was mentioned by name in the TV series, Charlie, where Taoiseach, Charles Haughey, in a conversation with Alec Reid, places him in charge of drawing up a roadmap to peace in Northern Ireland.

 Honours and awards

-Along with Fr Alec Reid and the Reverend Roy Magee, he was awarded the 1995 Tipperary International Peace Award, now described as "Ireland's outstanding award for humanitarian work".
-Carlow College awarded its inaugural St. Columbanus Medal in November 2018, to Mansergh, in recognition of his contribution to the peace process in Ireland.
+Along with Father Alec Reid and the Reverend Roy Magee, he was awarded the 1995 Tipperary International Peace Award, now described as "Ireland's outstanding award for humanitarian work".
+Carlow College awarded its inaugural Columbanus Medal in November 2018, to Mansergh, in recognition of his contribution to the peace process in Ireland.